ton-community/ton-docs/docs/develop/howto/faq.md

 ### Does the upgradability of a smart-contract pose a threat to its users?

 Currently, the ability to update smart contracts is a normal practice and is widely used in most modern protocols.
-This is because updatability allows for bug fixes, adding new features and improving security.
+This is because upgradability allows for bug fixes, adding new features and improving security.

 How to mitigate the risks: